 Step 4: Consider Image Quality

 Once you've chosen a brightness and resolution, you'll want to choose the best image quality you can get, regardless of your intended use.
 If you're considering one of the models we tested then you're in luck!
-We think our side by side comparisons give you a better idea about the quality each model will deliver.
+We think our side by side comparisons give you a better idea of the quality each model will deliver.
 If you've decided to jump to a higher end model that is outside the price range of those we tested, we suggest you be wary of potentially dubious contrast ratio claims.
 As unscientific as it may seem, online user reviews are a great place to weigh the merits of each model.
 People get very passionate about their movie machines and write very detailed reviews, some even include pictures.
 Again, these reviews are probably better indications of the image quality you can expect in the real world than contrast ratio specifications.
 Our top pick for image quality is the BenQ HT2050.

 Step 5: Consider Ease of Set-up

-Set-up is not so much an issue for home theaters, as you'll likely only have to do it once.
+Setup is not so much an issue for home theaters, as you'll likely only have to do it once.
 For those moving their projectors amongst different locales, ease of set-up is nearly as important as brightness.
 You'll want to make sure you get a model with keystone correction, and that it is easy to use.
 A larger zoom also helps for those that will be projecting in a number of different locations.
 The larger zoom leaves more throw ratios at your disposal, making it more likely you'll be able to get the right screen size in varying situations.
 Both Epson models we tested, the Powerlite Home Cinema 2040 and the VS240 have automatic vertical keystone adjustment and good zoom controls that make setup quick and easy.

 Step 6: How Nice is the Remote?

 Particularly in home theater situations, the remote control is the main interface you'll be interacting with.
 You want a remote that can intuitively guide you through color mode menus, adjust the volume, and change the input.
 Since you'll ideally be doing your viewing in the dark, buttons that light up are a real plus too.
-The BenQ HT2050 has an easy to navigate arrangement and is backlit with an easy eyes red color.
+The BenQ HT2050 has an easy to navigate arrangement and is backlit with an easy eye red color.
 It was our favorite of the bunch.

 Step 7: Consider Fan Noise